 Some late prewar prints prints lack metallic inks and may also have less or no metallic glitter scattering.

-Formal definition of editions for 36 Series prints is difficult because even quite noticeable color distinctions do not necessarily coincide with edition changes as they typically do for the 100 Series.
-For the 100 Series designs any color and technique variations also coincide with different edition markings and can be used to help recognize and define those editions.
-However, different versions of the same 36 Series designs typically have the same edition markings, especially since most 36 Series designs have only a single edition.
+Formal definition of editions for 36 Series prints is difficult because even quite noticeable color distinctions do not necessarily coincide with edition changes.
+Different versions of the same 36 Series designs typically have the same edition markings, especially since most 36 Series designs have only a single edition.

 The only complete edition of the 36 Series is edition I.

 Identical signature and seal markings usually appear on every copy of the same design, including some known to have been multiply reprinted over several years.
 Additionally, for some 36 Series designs there are no (or only very minor) variations in the printed image among all of the documented copies.

 Therefore, for those designs the edition I printing period usually covers the entire remaining time the Rakusan studio was in operation, and that makes closer dating of most individual copies of those designs impossible.

 Currently, only six 36 Series designs (101, 104, 106, 108, 124, and 125) are known to have been reprinted in later editions distinguished by attribution markings different from those used on edition I copies.
 At least two others (126 and 130) are distinguished only by color differences.

 For temporary convenience here these later edition copies are grouped together as edition II, but there is no evidence that any single, contemporaneous, later edition is definable.